 The first mental health court in New York City, the Brooklyn Mental Health Court seeks to craft meaningful responses to defendants with mental illness.
 Addressing both treatment needs and public safety concerns, the court links defendants who have serious and persistent mental illnesses (such as schizophrenia and bipolar disorder) or Neurodevelopmental disorders (such as Autism spectrum disorders, intellectual disabilities, and ADHD) who would ordinarily be jail- or prison-bound to long-term treatment in the community.

 There are more than 3,000 treatment courts nationwide, and some states have dozens, or even hundreds.
 As treatment courts continue to expand, it is increasingly important that states engage in thoughtful planning and coordination to ensure that these courts are adhering to best practices and achieving the best possible outcomes.
-The Center for Court Innovation supports states in these efforts by facilitating statewide strategic planning for treatment courts.
+The Center for Justice Innovation supports states in these efforts by facilitating statewide strategic planning for treatment courts.

-The Center for Court Innovation provides training and technical assistance to treatment courts across the United States, including adult drug courts, veterans treatment courts, juvenile drug courts, family treatment courts, DWI/DUI courts, and other models.
+The Center for Justice Innovation provides training and technical assistance to treatment courts across the United States, including adult drug courts, veterans treatment courts, juvenile drug courts, family treatment courts, DWI/DUI courts, and other models.
 The Center specializes in offering individualized technical assistance responsive to the needs of the state.